Key takeaways

 Managing Director, Head of J.P.
 Morgan Wealth Management Banking

-Let’s look at a few financial products that might pay attractive rates on your cash.
-Once you know the characteristics of these different options, it will be easier to make an informed choice about the most advantageous way for you to store your excess cash.
+There are a number of financial products that might pay attractive rates on your cash with little risk.
+Once you know the characteristics of these different options, it will be easier to make an informed choice about the most advantageous way for you to invest your excess cash in order to best meet your needs.

 Treasuries